 The ASF Family Fund was created to provide financial assistance to families supporting individuals with Angelman syndrome.
 Family members can apply for funds that are needed to improve the quality of life for an individual with Angelman syndrome.

-The ASF receives support from the Canadian Angelman Syndrome Society (CASS) to help fund eligible applicants from Canada.
+Thanks to the Canadian Angelman Syndrome Society (CASS) for funding eligible applicants from Canada.

 Before You Apply

 The ASF Family Fund application exists as a secure online form.
 Please review the following sections that list eligibility requirements, funding limitations and information that will be requested.

 Following are the requirements to be eligible for funding.

 - Applicant must be a caregiver (legal guardian, primary caregiver, etc) for an individual diagnosed with Angelman syndrome.